-Every year on 1 August, Swiss celebrate the founding of their nation, typically with barbecues, friends, town celebrations and a lot of fireworks.
+Every year on 1 August, Swiss celebrate the founding of their nation with barbecues, friends, town celebrations and a lot of fireworks.
 But what is it all about?

-2. The Federal Charter of 1291 was officially regarded as Switzerland’s founding document only in the late 19th century.
-The document was rediscovered in 1758 in the Schwyz archives, and the Swiss government has officially regarded it as Switzerland’s founding document since the late 1800s.
+The Federal Charter of 1291 was officially regarded as Switzerland’s founding document only in the late 19th century.
+The latin document was rediscovered in 1758 in the Schwyz archives.
+The Swiss government has officially regarded it as Switzerland’s founding document since the late 1800s.
 The first official celebration of the Charter took place in 1891 to commemorate its 600th anniversary.
+It became an annual celebration from 1899.

-3. The 1st of August only became a national holiday in 1994.
-On 26 September 1993, the people of Switzerland voted overwhelmingly (86.3%) for 1 August to become a national holiday.
+The 1st of August only became a national public holiday in 1 August 1994.
+On 26 September 1993, the people of Switzerland voted overwhelmingly (86.3%) for a nationwide public holiday on this date.

 - Could this become Switzerland’s new national anthem?
 (Le News)